 - Blood gases: These tests are also called arterial blood gases (ABGs).
 Blood is taken from one of your infant's arteries.
 ABGs may be done if your infant has trouble breathing or other problems caused by his illness.

-- Blood tests: Blood tests can give caregivers more information about your infant's health condition.
+- Blood tests: Blood tests can give healthcare providers more information about your infant's health condition.

 - Echocardiogram: This is a type of ultrasound, also called an echo.
 An ultrasound uses sound waves to show pictures of your infant's heart on a monitor.
 An ultrasound may be done to show how blood moves his heart when it beats.
 It may also show the size and shape of his heart.

 Healthcare providers will watch your infant closely for signs of poor organ blood flow.
 Your infant may need any of the following to treat the cause of hypotension: